- Saturday: 6PM

 Here are the three most frequently asked questions:

 These funds will be used to help fire victims in the weeks and months ahead.
-At this time we are no longer accepting donated items except for Target, Safeway, or Costco gift cards

 From multiple photos taken by first responders we can confirm that, with the exception of three of the original cabins and two sheds, all other buildings at Camp Hammer were destroyed by the fire.
 Of the three surviving cabins, Azalea appears to be untouched.
 The other two, Maple and Oak, were damaged but are still standing.
 Whether or not they are salvageable remains to be determined.

 We will provide further information when we are able to inspect the property.
 In the meantime please continue to pray for our Camp Hammer staff.
 Housing has been arranged for all of them in town, but they carry the grief and shock of losing their homes and workplace.
 Please pray also that God will bless and direct our steps as we seek His will for the future of Camp Hammer--a ministry God has used to impact thousands upon thousands of lives for the past 55 years.